blaues0cke/PiSleepTalk/README.md

 # PiSleepTalk

 The idea behind this project was to provide a "should work out of the box" solution to make a Raspberry Pi record what you are talking while sleeping.
-Beware, this project is **work in progress**, see [our issue tracker](https://github.com/blaues0cke/PiSleepTalk/issues) to see whats going on.
+See [our issue tracker](https://github.com/blaues0cke/PiSleepTalk/issues) to see whats going on.
 You can find some screeshots at the end of this file.

 ## Feature list